Meet the Team

 COALITION COORDINATOR

-Sean grew up in Roy, Washington, in the shadow of Joint Base Lewis-McChord.
+Sean grew up in Roy, Washington, near Joint Base Lewis-McChord.
 A lifelong activist and organizer, he graduated from the University of Washington Tacoma with a bachelor’s degree in Politics & Philosophy with a minor in Human Rights.
 He is an avid outdoorsman who is passionate about ecological restoration, farming, and working-class struggle.
+He has worked for three year as the Nuclear Weapons Abolition Program Manager for the Washington Physicians for Social Responsibility, working to build the coalition and move members of Congress to take action on nuclear weapons.
+He has been to Hanford, the gates of the Bangor Nuclear Weapons Base, Hiroshima, Nagasaki, and Hapcheon to learn more about nuclear weapons from activists and impacted communities.

 You can reach Sean at sean@wpsr.org